RenderKit/ospray/doc/api.md

 ### Sun-Sky Light

 The sun-sky light is a combination of a `distant` light for the sun and a procedural `hdri` light for the sky.
-It surrounds the scene and illuminates it from infinity and can be used for rendering outdoor scenes.
+It is created by passing the type string "`sunSky`" to `ospNewLight`.
+The sun-sky light surrounds the scene and illuminates it from infinity and can be used for rendering outdoor scenes.
 The radiance values are calculated using the Hošek-Wilkie sky model and solar radiance function.
-In addition to the [general parameters](#lights) the `sunSky` light supports the following special
+In addition to the [general parameters](#lights) the following special parameters are
-parameters:
+supported:

   Type      Name           Default  Description
   --------- ---------- -----------  --------------------------------------------